Luke Perry’s Death Will Be Addressed On ‘Riverdale’ At The ‘Top Of Season 4’

 Aguirre-Sacasa tweeted at the time that Perry’s last episode saw his character doing what he does best: “Imparting words of wisdom to Archie.”

-Back in April, Apa opened up to ET about his relationship with his on-screen father and assured that his absence will be greatly felt.
+Back in April, Apa opened up to Entertainment Tonight about his relationship with his on-screen father and assured that his absence will be greatly felt.

 “His legacy is going to live on in the lives around him that he worked with,” he said.
 “I’m never going to forget him and I think it’s still very fresh and we’re all still dealing with it.”